kostasthomson/cloud-lightning-simulator/README.md

 # CloudLightning Simulator

-The CloudLightning Simulator is a generalized and extensible simulation framework, funded by the European Commission's Horizon 2020 Programme for Research and Innovation, that enables the seamless simulation and experimentation of emerging Cloud computing infrastructures and  HPC applications.
+The CloudLightning Simulator is a generalized and extensible simulation framework that enables the seamless simulation and experimentation of emerging Cloud computing infrastructures and  HPC applications.
 The framework is inherently parallel; it is written using the C/C++ programming language and the MPI and OpenMP APIs and enables the exploitation of distributed and shared memory parallel techniques for the acceleration of Cloud simulation.

 The project proposes to create a new way of provisioning heterogeneous cloud resources to deliver services, specified by the user, using a bespoke service description language.